munificent/craftinginterpreters/book/inheritance.md

 BostonCream().cook();
 ```

-There we go, half of our inheritance features are done with only three lines of
+There we go, half of our inheritance features are complete with only three lines
-code.
+of Java code.

 ## Calling Superclass Methods